khughitt/labnote/README.rst

 - Add option to automatically generate README.html files for each README.md found (check last modified date to determine whether file should be regenerated.)
+- Check for git revision and link to repo if on Github
 - Add option to show short git commit hashes next to entries which associated with repos.
 - Allow sorting of categories by order in settings (default), name, or